rkzack/wpkit/README.md

 ## 🚀 Features

 ### WordPress Support:
-- 6.8.3
+- 6.8.3+

 ### 🔐 Security
-- Disables XML-RPC requests.
+- Disables all XML-RPC requests.
 - Disables all RSS and Atom feeds site-wide.
 - Removes RSS/Discovery meta tags from `<head>`.
 - Provides helpers for input sanitization and visitor fingerprinting.